vplesko/OrbLang/docs/references/reference_base_misc.md

 Returns `val` as a non-ref value.

-If `val` is owning, will result in undefined behaviour.

 ## `cond<bool> onTrue onFalse`

 Conditionally processes either the `onTrue` or `onFalse` node depending on the value of `cond`.